WinEunuuchs2Unix/eyesome/README.md

 Eyesome will control up to three monitors including hardware laptop display.
 Each day sunrise and sunset times are automatically retrievedfor your city.
-Configure Daytime and Nighttime brightness and gamma levels for your monitors Configure the transition duration after sunrise and before sunset to gradually adjust brightness and gamma levels so changes are not noticable.
+Configure Daytime and Nighttime brightness and gamma levels for your monitors.
+Configure the transition duration after sunrise and before sunset to gradually adjust brightness and gamma levels so changes are not noticable.